abreen/dungeon-ats/README.markdown

 Thus every `.universe` file must have a number of lines that is a multiple of seven.

+### Important notes

-Important note: `dungeon-ats` expects that one space have the id `spawn`, which is the space that the player will start the game in.
+*   `dungeon-ats` expects that one space have the ID `spawn`, which is the space that the player will start the game in.
+*   If a space does not have an exit in a particular direction, use a single `~` character instead of an ID.

 [dun]: https://github.com/abreen/Dungeon